No More Soggy Salads

-This is the best selling spinner that I now own.
+I now own the OXO Good Grips Salad Spinner.
 I purchased it based on great reviews and I wasn't disappointed.

 OXO is an excellent brand name.
 In my research, I noted that this company has taken the time to research and develop the mechanics of spinners to ensure their durability and function.

 As a result of the OXO research, solutions to the problems that cause spinners to break down or not dry the salad properly were addressed.
-The result is this reasonably priced salad spinner for home use that can benefit all home cooks!
+This resulted in a reasonably priced salad spinner that can benefit all home cooks!

-I noted that this product had been rated very highly by thousands of purchasers.
-I always read reviews before I make any purchase, and Amazon is one of my favorite places to shop.
+This product was rated very highly by thousands of purchasers.
+I always read reviews before I make any purchases, and Amazon is one of my favorite places to shop for this reason.

 The Best Spinners Improve the Taste of Your Salad

 Did you know that the taste of your salad can actually be improved by the use of a spinner?